vidalvasconcelos/vidalvasconcelos/posts/2025-10-23-A-BIT-MORE-CONTRAMAP.md

 )
 ```

-For teaching purposes, we can inline every step so this bridges behavior can became are crystal clear:
+For teaching purposes, we can inline every step so this bridge's behavior becomes crystal clear:

 ```ts
 // Review module